MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -ParentResource
-The parent resource in the hierarchy(of the resource specified using ResourceName parameter).
+Specifies the parent resource in the hierarchy.
-Should only be  used in conjunction with ResourceGroupName, ResourceType and ResourceName parameters to construct a hierarchical scope in the form of a relative URI that identifies a resource.
+Should only be  used in conjunction with the *ResourceName*, *ResourceType*, and *ParentResource* parameters to construct a hierarchical scope in the form of a relative URI that identifies a resource.

 ```yaml
 Type: String